 San Marino prides itself on the concept of time travel – to relive bygone centuries through all the senses – and this tiny country is big on its offering with its Medieval Festival.

-During its festivals, San Marino likes to present them all with sensory explosion.
+During its festivals, San Marino likes to present them all with a sensory explosion.

 San Marino’s Second Tower Cesta was illuminated with the most meticulously choreographed multi-media, projection light show I’ve ever seen.
 It documented the history of San Marino, from the arrival of the Saint to the country’s many conflicts it witnessed in retaining independence.
 It was so good, we stayed and watched it twice.